Alcohol Abuse and Treatment

 Alcohol Use Disorder Criteria

-Doctors and mental health professionals use a set of 11 criteria to diagnose an individual with an alcohol use disorder.
-Should someone meet at least two, they have some degree of an AUD, which can be classified as mild, moderate or severe.
+Doctors and mental health professionals use a set of 11 criteria to diagnose an individual with alcohol use disorder.
+Should someone meet at least two, they likely have some degree of AUD, which can be classified as mild, moderate or severe.
 These criteria are:7

 How to Quit Drinking Alcohol